 The first section of this chapter, I believe, should have been added to the end of chapter 1.
 Paul had just discussed his ministry and his labor to present all men complete in Christ.
 He continues this idea in chapter 2:1-3 by stating that this is also his desire, and great conflict, for the church in Colosse.

 He wanted them to press on towards maturity in Christ and then gave them a picture of what that looks like:

 This passage teaches us that Christ is the source of true wisdom and knowledge.
 It says specifically that they are ‘hidden’ in Him.
 This doesn’t mean that this wisdom is secretive, but rather that it is a treasure and must be sought out.
 We need to dig deep in our search for wisdom and knowledge.

-Paul is about to warn them of the dangers of deceptive philosophies that would lead them astray from simple devotion to Christ and the wisdom that is found in Him alone.
+Paul is about to warn them of the dangers of deceptive philosophies and tradition of men that would lead them astray from simple devotion to Christ and the wisdom that is found in Him alone.

 4 I say this so that no one will deceive you with persuasive arguments.
 5 For even though I am absent in body, I am nevertheless with you in spirit, rejoicing to see your orderly manner and the stability of your faith in Christ.
 6 Therefore, as you have received Christ Jesus the Lord, so walk in Him, 7 having been firmly rooted and now being built up in Him and established in your faith, just as you were instructed, and overflowing with gratitude.

 This passage is a continuation of the previous.
 When we stray away from simple devotion to the wisdom found in Christ, we are setting ourselves up for deception.